November 14 to 15, 2026

-Curated by Kim O’Bomsawin and themed “Languages and Territories,” this 5th edition of Micro ouvert autochtone (Indigenous Open Mic) offers a free and varied program that changes every day.
+Curated by Kim O’Bomsawin and themed “Languages and Territories,” the 5th edition of Micro ouvert autochtone (Indigenous Open Mic) offered a free and varied program: opening ceremonies, musical performances, screenings of shorts and feature films, a craft fair, culinary offerings, children’s workshops, digital works, exceptional book readings, and much more!

 Kim O’Bomsawin: Telling Stories to Bring People Together